xkovarn1/forest_types/README.md

 ##  Data

-- `raster.zip`
-  Contains a .tif file used to train XGBoost model.
-The last (157) is target class.
 - `final_roi_data.zip`
   Contains a shapefile defining the study area / region of interest divided into specific ecological forest types.
 - `forest_categories.csv`